 district: River North

-A collection of retail spaces, restaurants and hotel rooms, The Source Hotel is split over 92,000 square feet in a building on Brighton Boulevard, Denver.
-Standing tall next to its sister project, The Source—an 1880s foundry building transformed into an artisan market hall—the new hotel is close to the 38th and Blake A-Line train station and a variety of emerging bike lanes, native landscaping, and pedestrian-friendly infrastructure in keeping with the brand’s attitude to sustainability and environmental impact.
+The Source – an 1880s foundry building transformed into an artisan market hall – a new hotel is close to the 38th and Blake A-Line train station and a variety of emerging bike lanes, native landscaping, and pedestrian-friendly infrastructure in keeping with the brand’s attitude to sustainability and environmental impact.

 “It is very important,” explain owners Zeppelin Development, “for us to recognise our stewardship responsibilities as developers to protect the environment and to enhance the character of the community without taxing the local ecology and its natural resources,” something that has been applauded and awarded; the hotel having received an LEED Silver certification.